top of page

 Your college will determine your financial need by using the following formula:

 College does not cost what it used to cost.
-In fact, considering inflation, the price of attending a four-year college full time has risen 180% in the 40 years between 1980 and 2020.
-Though the pandemic has inspired a slight 1.7% drop in the price of attending college between 2020 and 2021, the cost of attending a four-year university is still incredibly high.
-The College Board reports that students are graduating with an average debt of $28,400.
+In fact, after adjusting for inflation, the price of attending a private nonprofit four-year college full time has risen 180% in the 30 years between 1992-1993 and 2022-2023.
+Though the pandemic inspired a 7% drop in the price of attending college between 2019-2020 and 2022-2023, the cost of attending a four-year university is still incredibly high.
+The College Board reports that students are graduating with an average debt of $29,100.

 We hope that Uprooted Academy has provided some helpful strategies for you to approach your financial aid journey.
 We wish you the best of luck as you engage in this process!
-In Part 2 of the series, we discuss the difference between loan types!
+In A Parent's Guide to Paying For College: Key Questions Answered, we discuss the difference between loan types!

 bottom of page